Course Summary

 CE4Less.com has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6991.
 Programs that do not qualify for NBCC credit are clearly identified.
 CE4Less.com is solely responsible for all aspects of the programs.

-Courses have been approved by CE4Less.com, as a NAADAC Approved Education Provider, for educational credits.
-NAADAC Provider #91345 CE4Less.com is responsible for all aspects of the programming.
+This course has been approved by CE4Less.com, as a NAADAC Approved Education Provider, for educational credits.
+NAADAC Provider #91345, CE4Less.com is responsible for all aspects of the programing.

 We are committed to providing our learners with unbiased information.
 CE4Less never accepts commercial support and our authors have no significant financial or other conflicts of interest pertaining to the material.